|

 The Daily Star, UK

-well confirmed in the Coltrane tradition.
-Doug Raney, American guitarist
+sound, well confirmed in the Coltrane tradition.
+Doug Raney, American

-launched by the Chet Baker Trio, the excellent descendant of the highly
+guitarist launched by the Chet Baker Trio, the excellent descendant of

-distinguished Jimmy Raney.
-Two acclaimed musicians both evolving in an
+the highly distinguished Jimmy Raney.
+Two acclaimed musicians both evolving

 Jazzman, France